Performer, voice artist,

 This has been such a popular and enjoyable project, attracting people from all over the world, some finding their voices for the first time!

-The classes will start again in October and enrolment is now open!
+The classes will start again in April 2021and enrolment is now open!